(Disclosure: Some of the links below may be affiliate links)

-You probably all know what savings rate are.
-It is simply the percentage of your income that you are saving.
-If you do not know your personal savings rate, you should probably start with calculating it.
+You probably all know what a savings rate is.
+It is merely the percentage of your income that you are saving.
+If you do not know your personal savings rate, you should probably start by calculating it.

-The basic formula is fairly simple.
+The basic formula is relatively simple.
 You need to divide your savings by your income.
 And this gives you your savings rate.
 It seems simple, right?

-Well… Not really that simple.
+Unfortunately, it is not that simple.
 There are many ways to calculate it.
 The problem comes from what you count as expenses and income.
-And because of that, it is extremely difficult to really compare savings rates.
+And because of that, it is challenging to compare savings rates.

-And it seems to me that most people on the internet are trying to inflate their savings rate by using the computation that yields the higher number.
-So today, we are going to see how to increase your savings rate with math!
+And it seems that most people on the internet are trying to inflate their savings rate by using computation that yields a higher number.
+So today, we will see how to increase your savings rate with math!

-In this post, I am going to show how we increased our savings by 26% without doing anything!
+In this article, I will show how we increased our savings by 26% without doing anything!
 And so can you!

 Savings rate and math